 Anyone who owns a leasehold property needs to understand how to extend a lease before the length of the lease begins to run out.
-It’s a complex legal area, and one that’s worth getting your head around sooner rather than later – we explain the process for extending a lease and look at your options.
+It’s a complex legal area and one that’s worth getting your head around sooner rather than later – we explain the process for extending a lease and look at your options.

 Why would you extend your lease?

-It is important to keep track of the length of time on your lease, especially if you are looking to sell in the future, as this will have an impact on the sale price you achieve.
+It is essential to keep track of the length of time on your lease, especially if you are looking to sell in the future, as this will have an impact on the sale price you achieve.

 When should I extend my lease?